Logiqx/gps-guides/devices/locosys/gw-52/first-impressions.md

 The GW-52 is a nice device and possibly a little better than the GT-31 whilst selling for a similar price.
 If you have been planning to buy a GT-31 or need to replace a broken GT-31 then the GW-52 is probably for you, putting aside Mac support.
 If you already have a GT-31 which you are happy with it probably isn’t worth rushing out to buy a GW-52 as an upgrade.

-Until the accuracy of 5Hz logging is better understood, 1Hz is probably advisable.
-1Hz is comparable to the GT-31 and will increase the GW-52 memory capacity from 7h10m (5Hz) to 35h50m (1Hz).
+Until the accuracy of 5 Hz logging is better understood, 1 Hz is probably advisable.
+1 Hz is comparable to the GT-31 and will increase the GW-52 memory capacity from 7h10m (5 Hz) to 35h50m (1 Hz).
 The time taken to download via USB will be reduced and the processing time in GPSResults / GpsarPro will also be reduced.